jonahar/lightning-systemic-attack/README.md

 # Lightning Systemic Attack

-This repository contains the code that supports a proposed attack on Bitcoin's Lightning Network.
+This repository contains the code that supports a possible attack on Bitcoin's Lightning Network, as described in this [paper](https://arxiv.org/abs/2006.08513).

 ## Project Structure
 This repo is organized in the following way